 Why do I get the distinct feeling that what is driving all of this is money with enormous projects involving tons of manufacturing, animals, insects, https://madisonarealymesupportgroup.com/2015/12/28/frankinbugs/, vaccines, https://madisonarealymesupportgroup.com/2016/03/08/fixation-on-zikapolio/ and patents?

-I guess going through hell on steroids for over three years and coughing up between $20-$30K for MSIDS treatment (multi systemic infectious disease syndrome or Lyme with friends), for my husband and I has turned me into a skeptic.
+I guess going through hell on steroids for over ten years and coughing up about $150K for MSIDS treatment (multi systemic infectious disease syndrome or Lyme with friends), for my husband and I has turned me into a skeptic.

 Could someone please suggest something that doesn’t have to destroy the immune system and the ecosystem?